 - If you are a Pest Management Technician (ie a contractor who controls pests indoors in domestic and commercial premises), or a fumigator, or an aerial applicator of pesticides; separate training and licensing requirements apply.

 If you apply pesticides for a fee or some other reward, on land that is not owned by yourself or your employer, you are a spray contractor.
-In NSW there is currently no requirement for spray contractors to be licensed; however they must have a current Level 3 Chemical Accreditation, as above.
+In NSW licensing requirement for spray contractors apply from 1st July 2018 ; Contractors must have current Level 3 Chemical Accreditation, as above.

 For more information on the EPA’s requirements for training and accreditation of chemical users in NSW, go to http://www.epa.nsw.gov.au/pesticides/training.htm or call Environment Line on 131 555.